dhyanitha/angularlicious/angularlicious-workspace/libs/actions/README.md

 The framework implements a [` Template Method Design Pattern `](http://www.dofactory.com/net/template-method-design-pattern) - which when combined with the [` Angular-Rules-Engine `](https://www.npmjs.com/package/angular-rules-engine) provides a productive and intuitive development environment to create complex business logic.

-*NOTE*: The ` angular-actions ` framework is a port from the ` Angularlicious Framework ` - which is a Microsoft .NET framework for building .NET Web APIs and Domain Services with a rich business logic layer.
+*NOTE*: The ` @angularlicious/actions ` framework is a port from the ` BuildMotion Framework ` - which is
+a Microsoft .NET framework for building .NET Web APIs and Domain Services with a rich business logic layer.
 It uses ` actions ` and a ` rule engine ` to build extensible and maintainable business logic and rules.
-Available on Nuget at: [https://www.nuget.org/packages/Angularlicious/](https://www.nuget.org/packages/Angularlicious/) with thousands of downloads combined ([Vergosity](https://www.nuget.org/packages/Vergosity.Framework/)/Angularlicious).
+Available on Nuget at: [https://www.nuget.org/packages/BuildMotion/](https://www.nuget.org/packages/BuildMotion/) with thousands of downloads combined ([Vergosity](https://www.nuget.org/packages/BuildMotion.Framework/)/BuildMotion).

 NPM: [https://www.npmjs.com/package/angular-actions](https://www.npmjs.com/package/angular-actions)